rhaberkorn/tmk7637/README.md

 You merely need to add a current loop transceiver.
 My particular board was simply broken, so I gave up on this approach.
 The kbdbabel website was nevertheless invaluable for its [K7637 schematics](docs/kbdbabel_doc_robotron_k7637-50.pdf).
-It also contains an [EEPROM dump](http://kbdbabel.org/rom/robotron-k7637_50-2716.bin) that could be of use in restoring a K7637 board.
+It also contains an [EPROM dump](http://kbdbabel.org/rom/robotron-k7637_50-2716.bin) that could be of use in restoring a K7637 board.
 You might also be interested in the [IFFS connector pinout](http://kbdbabel.org/conn/kbd_connector_k7637.png).